Cadasta/cadasta-workertoolbox/README.md

 ## Library

 ### `cadasta.workertoolbox.conf.Config`
 The `Config` class was built to simplify configuring Celery settings, helping to ensure that all workers adhere to the architecture requirements of the Cadasta asynchronous system.
-An instance of the `Config` should come configured with all Celery settings that are required by our system.
-It is the aim of the class to not require much customization on the part of the developer.
-However, some customization may be needed when altering configuration between environments (e.g. if dev settings vary greatly from prod settings).
+It essentially offers a diff between Celery's default configuration and the configuration required by our system.
+It is the aim of the class to not require much customization on the part of the developer, however some customization may be needed when altering configuration between environments (e.g. if dev settings vary greatly from prod settings).

-#### Required Arguments

-##### `queues`
-The only required argument is the `queues` array.
-This should contain an array of names for queues that are to be used by the given worker.
-This includes queues from which the node processes tasks and queues into which the node will schedule tasks.
-It is not necessary to include the `'celery'` or `'platform.fifo'` queues, as these will be added automatically.
-The input of the `queues` variable will be stored as `QUEUES` on the `Config` instance.

-#### Optional Arguments
 Any [Celery setting](http://docs.celeryproject.org/en/v4.0.2/userguide/configuration.html#new-lowercase-settings) may be submitted.
-It is internal convention that we use the lowercase Celery settings rather than their older upper-case counterparts.
+It is internal convention that we use the Celery's newer lowercase settings rather than their older uppercase counterparts.
 This will ensure that they are displayed when calling `repr` on the `Conf` instance.

+Once applied, all settings (and internal variables) are available on the Celery `app` instance's `app.conf` object.

+#### Provided Configuration

 ##### `result_backend`
 Defaults to `'db+postgresql://{0.RESULT_DB_USER}:{0.RESULT_DB_PASS}@{0.RESULT_DB_HOST}/{0.RESULT_DB_NAME}'` rendered with `self`.